 Corticosteroids are used to treat conditions where there is inflammation, such as arthritis and bone and joint injuries.
-They are also used for asthma, severe allergy, and COPD, and during cancer therapy.
-Corticosteroids, also known as “steroids,” are strongly associated with elevated blood sugar and frequent monitoring is recommended.
-Inhaled steroids, and those applied to the skin are not likely to affect blood sugar.
+They are also used for asthma, severe allergy, COPD, and during cancer therapy.
+Corticosteroids, also known as steroids, are strongly associated with elevated blood sugar, and frequent monitoring is recommended.
+Inhaled steroids, and those applied to the skin, are not likely to affect blood sugar.

 - Prednisone (Steripred)